klendathu2k/Obsidian/2022 Week 15/SHREK Status 04-15-22.md

 ### 04/15 Status

-- Design decision
-	- Generation of user's job execution scripts from job definition files (*yaml*)  pre-submission to
+- Generation of user's job execution scripts from job definition files (*yaml*)  pre-submission to PanDA.
 - Unifies *all* information required to run a production into a single input file (*per each step in a workflow*)
 - Allows user's input files to be validated against schema definitions
 -